-Gomez & Petitti, PC is a Phoenix-based law firm serving employees, employers, and employee organizations throughout the State of Arizona in all areas of labor and employment law, from contract disputes, discrimination and wrongful discharge, to wage and hour issues and matters under the auspices of the National Labor Relations Board (NLRB).
+David F. Gomez, P.C. is a law firm with offices in San Diego and Phoenix serving employees, employers, and employee organizations throughout the State of Arizona in all areas of labor and employment law, from contract disputes, discrimination and wrongful discharge, to wage and hour issues and matters under the auspices of the National Labor Relations Board (NLRB).

 The Firm represents a broad range of private and public sector employees in a wide variety of workplace matters.
 We also provide representation to small to mid-size companies and various employee organizations.
-The Firm has a particular interest in employment issues which arise among executives and mid-level managers.
+The Firm has a particular interest in employment issues which arise among executives, mid-level managers and college and university administration and faculty employees.
 Most often these executives stand in the shoes of the employer in relationship to other employees who are their subordinates and thus can find themselves in a paradoxical position with their employer.
 Resolving these issues can be difficult for both employee and employer and requires knowledge and understanding of divergent points of view.
-Our Firm's attorneys have extensive knowledge and experience in handling these complex and sensitive matters.
+The Firm has extensive knowledge and experience in handling these complex and sensitive matters.

 The Firm has provided sustained, exceptionally high quality professional services to clients.
-The Firm as well as both attorneys at Gomez & Petitti have achieved the highest possible peer review rating in legal ability and ethical standards, as submitted by their peers and rated by Martindale-Hubbell.
-The Firm and both attorneys are also listed in Martindale-Hubbell's Bar Register of Preeminent Lawyers.
-David F. Gomez and Michael J. Petitti, Jr. enjoy a strong reputation among their colleagues, including judges before whom they have appeared and attorneys on both sides of the aisle.
+Attorney David F. Gomez has achieved the highest possible peer review rating in legal ability and ethical standards, as submitted by his peers and rated by Martindale-Hubbell.
+David F. Gomez is listed in Martindale-Hubbell's Bar Register of Preeminent Lawyers.
+David F. Gomez enjoy a strong reputation among his colleagues, including judges before whom he has appeared and attorneys on both sides of the aisle.

 Ford v.
 Revlon